Abhaile - free mortgage arrears support

 Personal Insolvency Practitioner (PIP) service

-A panel of Personal Insolvency Practitioners (pdf) has been set up under the Abhaile scheme.
-If you wish to explore your options under personal insolvency, MABS can give you a voucher for free advice and help from one of these PIPs.
+The Abhaile scheme has a panel of Personal Insolvency Practitioners (pdf).
+If you want to explore your options under personal insolvency, MABS can give you a voucher for free advice and help from one of these PIPs.
 You can choose your PIP from the Abhaile scheme panel, subject to availability.

-If the PIP advises that your best option is personal insolvency, they will help you in taking the next steps.
-If they advise that your best option is bankruptcy, they will also provide you with the certificate required by the bankruptcy court, confirming that you have been advised regarding your options under personal insolvency.
+If the PIP advises that your best option is personal insolvency, they will help you with the next steps.
+If they advise that your best option is bankruptcy, they will give you a certificate confirming that you have been advised about your options under personal insolvency.
+This certificate is required by the bankruptcy court.

-You are eligible for the Personal Insolvency Court Review Service under the Abhaile scheme (see below) if you are insolvent and in mortgage arrears and your creditors have rejected your proposal for a Personal Insolvency Arrangement (PIA) that included your home.
+You qualify for the Personal Insolvency Court Review Service under the Abhaile scheme if you are insolvent and in mortgage arrears and your creditors have rejected your proposal for a Personal Insolvency Arrangement (PIA) that included your home.
+See below for more information on the Personal Insolvency Court Review Service.

 Accountant service

-If your case involves complicated financial issues, but is not suited to personal insolvency, MABS can give you a voucher for free financial advice from an accountant under the Scheme.
-An accountancy panel has been set up, listing accountants who participate in the Abhaile scheme.
+If your case involves complicated financial issues, but is not suited to personal insolvency, MABS can give you a voucher for free financial advice from an accountant.
+The Abhaile scheme has an accountancy panel, listing accountants who participate in the scheme.
 You can choose your accountant from this panel, subject to availability.

 Consultation solicitor service

 Your financial adviser can apply to MABS for a legal advice voucher on your behalf.
-You can then choose a solicitor from the panel that has been set up under the Scheme (subject to availability).
+You can then choose a solicitor from the Abhaile panel of solicitors.

 It is important to note that the solicitor will need to see any documents that are relevant in your case, particularly your up-to-date financial statement and any written financial advice that you have received under the Scheme.